Bruce Cathie: Mathematical theories and nuclear testing

-Later work and collaborations
+Later collaborations and works

-Sir Robert Anster Harvey, writing in Metro magazine in Auckland, described Cathie's investigations of UFOs.
-Harvey called Cathie a "serious researcher and not regarded as part of a lunatic fringe of UFO spotters".
+Sir Robert Anster Harvey, writing in Metro magazine in Auckland, had been a longtime friend of Cathie, whom he regarded as "a mathematical genius and one of the most creative minds I had ever met" and to whom he remained close until Cathie's death in 2013.
 In later years, Cathie cooperated with mathematician Rod Maupin in developing software, known as Gridpoint Atlas, which was used to plot the proposed grid lines on Google Earth.
 According to Yarwood, Cathie's initial calculations were based on a series of UFO reports from one night in March 1965, when multiple sightings were reported nationwide.
 Harvey further recorded that Cathie supported UFO theories that included undersea or water-based phenomena, and that he focused his attention on Lake Pupuke.
 Harvey also reported that Cathie associated the "North Shore Hum" with UFOs.

 Of his research, Cathie stated that "a number of people who knew me professionally and otherwise considered the possibility that my mind had become unhinged".
 He reported that this line of work had placed his career as a pilot at risk.
 The San Francisco Chronicle quoted him as saying, "After all, what passenger would want to be flown by a pilot suspected of having lost his faculties?"

-In 2021, Vice observed similarities between Cathie's theories to a 1973 research paper from the Academy of Sciences of the Soviet Union journal Chemistry and Life, entitled "Is The Earth a Large Crystal?"
-Vice summarized the research paper as proposing that the planet originated as a crystalline structure in the form of a pentadodecahedron, which later weathered into a sphere, but remained crystalline and geometric within, allegedly influencing planetary surface conditions related to gravity and magnetic anomalies.
-The article presented Cathie's "world energy grid" as a parallel attempt to describe global geodynamic patterns.
+In 2021, Vice compared Cathie's theories to a 1973 paper in the Academy of Sciences of the Soviet Union journal Chemistry and Life and framed Cathie's "world energy grid" as a parallel attempt to describe global geodynamic patterns.